 Complete Streets are streets for everyone.
 They are designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
 By adopting a Complete Streets policy, communities direct their transportation planners and engineers to routinely design and enable safe access for all users.
 In doing so, the community becomes a better place to live.
 A Complete Street may include sidewalks, bicycle lanes (or wide, paved shoulders), special bus lanes, comfortable and accessible public transit stops, frequent and safe crossing opportunities, median islands, curb extensions, narrower travel lanes, modern roundabouts and more.
 A Complete Street in a rural area will be different from a Complete Street in an urban area, but both are designed to balance safety and convenience for everyone using the road.

 The 8 Domains Of Livability

 The World Health Organization Global Network of Age-Friendly Cities and Communities, an international effort launched in 2006 to help cities prepare for rapid population aging, has identified eight domains of livability that influence the quality of life of older adults and benefit people of all ages.
-The domains are often used as a framework and starting point by the U.S.-based towns, cities and counties that belong to the AARP Network of Age-Friendly Communities.
+The domains are often used as a framework and starting point by the U.S.-based towns, cities and counties that belong to the AARP Network of Age-Friendly States and Communities.
 By organizing work based on the domains, a community can better focus its efforts to a particular area (e.g. Housing) or select work that will have an impact in several areas at once.
 The domains are traditionally listed as follows, but each community can adapt the focus and number of domains as needed: